levythu/Gurgling/README.md

 ##### **`Terminal`** (`type Terminal func(Request, Response)`)
 A function, receiving `Request` and `Response` as parameter.
-It is a short form of Midware and will never pass request.
-So it does not have return value and quiet easy to code.
+It is a simplified form of Midware and will never pass request.
+So it does not have return value and quite easy to code.

 ```go
 router.Use("/", func(req Request, res Response) {